world’s freshest oysters from bruny island

 2005 572 Richmond Road Coal River Valley, TAS 60

 Cool climate Riesling at its best.
 Plenty of citrusy aroma and flavor.
 It lingers nicely on the palate and finishes with good acidity.
+Starting to display undertones of kerosene and warm tbread.

 2008 Craigow Coal River Valley, TAS 58